warfaj/rembo-plugin/README.md

 # rembo-plugin
 Plugin for figma data sync

-Exposes and processe Figma frame data for third-party application use.
+Exposes and processes Figma frame data for third-party application use.